Chandni-L5/pawsome-strolls/README.md

 The website is created on behalf of the service provider.
 Jenny's aim is to secure enquiries in order to arrange bookings with interested parties.

 The site provides information about Jenny, the services she provides and testimonials from previous clients.
 There is also a function to complete an enquiry form in order for the service provider to reach out to the enquirer.

+The target audience for this site are local dog owners who could be working full time or seeking services if they are unable to walk their dogs on a regular basis.

 ### 1.1 User Stories
 #### Client Goals